lyfar/awa-docs/docs/features/practice-reaction.md

 <FeatureSummary />

 ## Narrative
-Practice Reaction is the moment a session becomes insight.
-When a practice ends, we invite the user to choose how they feel from seven curated states: Grounded, Joy, Energy, Peace, Release, Insight, Unity.
-Each state is represented by a color-coded orb and a subtle description pulled from the CMS (“I feel rooted and steady,” “I feel expansive and connected”).
-Selecting a state stores the reaction, animates Light Ignition with matching hues, and feeds the history, profile wheel, and analytics.

-The experience balances speed and reflection.
-Users can tap once to submit or long-press to open an expanded description with journaling tips.
-If they’re unsure, a “Skip for now” option records the session without a reaction but gently reminds them later.
-For accessibility, states are announced with labels and example scenarios.
-The final screen offers optional notes (voice or text) and a shortcut to share feedback.

-The seven-state vocabulary is defined centrally in the [Reactions Taxonomy](/docs/wiki/reactions/) so every surface reads and writes the same identifiers and copy.
+Practice Reaction is the short pause after every session where users log how they feel across the seven curated states (Grounded through Unity).
+Tapping an orb confirms instantly, animates Light Ignition, and feeds profile, history, and analytics streams.

+Long-press opens a detail sheet for notes or journaling tips, while “Skip for now” keeps the flow gentle when they need more time.
+The vocabulary comes directly from the [Reactions Taxonomy](/docs/wiki/reactions/), so copy and colours match every other surface.

 ## Interaction
 1. Practice completes; completion animation fades into the reaction prompt.